gergelygembela/retehf6/Analysis.md

 2\.2\.
 The ACC shall hold a distance of at least 90 meters ahead.

 2\.2\.1\.
-The ACC must measure the distance 90 meters ahead and determine if there is a car within 90 meters ahead.
+The ACC must determine if there is a car within 90 meters ahead.

 2\.2\.1\.1\.
 If ACC detects a car in front, then it shall command the engine to decelerate.